What impact do JS frameworks have on A/B testing?

 Michael Hamon, Head of UX at Leboncoin.fr

-If your Single Page Application relies on one of the above frameworks, you’re already aware that starting an A/B test can quickly become a nightmare, sucking up a lot of web development time to get off the ground.
+If your Single Page Application relies on one of the above frameworks, you’re already aware that running an A/B test can quickly become a nightmare, sucking up a lot of web development time to get off the ground.
 This American Conversion Rate Optimization agency took on the challenge, and recounted just how difficult the journey was.

 If we pare it down, there are 2 ways to A/B test a Single Page Application.